munificent/craftinginterpreters/book/chunks-of-bytecode.md

 ^code chunk-c

-It starts off completely empty.
-We don't even allocate an array yet.
-To append a byte to the end of the chunk we use:
+The dynamic array starts off completely empty.
+We don't even allocate a raw array yet.
+To append a byte to the end of the chunk we use a new function.

 ^code write-chunk-h (1 before, 2 after)

-This is where the interesting work happens:
+This is where the interesting work happens.

 ^code write-chunk